 FOR SMALL BUSINESS

-A flourishing number of Farmers’ Markets across Minnesota and economic disruptions of the recession have pushed unprecedented numbers of Minnesotans into starting their own food businesses.
-Many of these businesses are innovative in nature and not reflected fully in statute and rules governing food safety and production in the State of Minnesota.
-Some innovative food models become tangled in a regulatory web that doesn’t offer clear language resulting in delays and confusion during the licensing process.
-These delays are especially costly to small “mom and pop” businesses.
+Unprecedented numbers of Minnesotans are attempting to start food businesses.

 From 2010 to 2016, there was a 150% increase in the number of food business licenses issued.

+Most of the increase came in retail food handler and food manufacturer licenses, the license types most used by small and mid-size food entrepreneurs.

-License requests more than doubled between 2010 and 2014.
+License requests more than doubled between 2010 and 2014, but not all inquiries or requests lead to successful licensing of a new food business.

 Many small- to mid-scale food businesses are innovative in nature.
 Their business models may not be fully reflected in statute and Rule governing food safety in Minnesota.

-Surveys by MDA found that 80% of food license applicants received helpful to very helpful information in response to their requests, but 20% . (reference Pareto principle?)
+Surveys by MDA found that 80% of food license applicants received helpful to very helpful information in response to their requests, but 20% were not satisfied.
+Similarly, 78% of applicants were satisfied or very satisfied with timeliness of response, but 22% were dissatisfied. (reference Pareto principle?)

+Yet, the 20% to 22% not satisfied likely includes the most innovative entrepreneurs, who could move Minnesota’s food economy forward. (reference Pareto principle?)

 Some innovative food models become tangled in unclear regulatory language, resulting in delays and confusion during the licensing process.
 These delays are especially costly to small businesses.
 [Insert example here]

-Many of these businesses are innovative in nature and not reflected fully in statute and rules governing food safety and production in the State of Minnesota.
-Some innovative food models become tangled in a regulatory web

 Currently regulators meet the demand to license complex business models via informal meetings.
+However, these meetings:

-However are not part of an official process, are not mandated and may face elimination as staff and commissioners change.
+* are not part of an official process

+* are not mandated

+* may face elimination as staff and commissioners change.

 SMOOTHER PROCESS

-A new MDA position backed up by a team of experts would clear the path to licensing, providing both regulatory interpretation and timely decision-making.
+A new MDA “Food Business Innovation Coordinator” position backed up by a team of experts would clear the path to licensing, providing both regulatory interpretation and timely decision-making.
 Where different interpretations arise among regulators, this group would push through to a decision and prevent complicated cases from languishing in limbo.

-Coordinator level liaison for licensing housed at MDA (how does this related to existing licensing liaison?)
+One FTE Coordinator for food business innovation housed at MDA (how does this related to existing licensing liaison?)

 SALT: Solution Advisory Licensing Team

 Regulatory specialists from MDA and MDH

-A team of regulatory specialists from MDA and MDH to remove regulatory roadblocks and create more optimal functioning of food licensing at the state level.
-The team of high-level representatives from MDA and MDH would be joined by experienced business entrepreneurs, as well as representatives of economic development agencies and the Department of Employment and Economic Development (DEED).
-(Proposed number of reps?)
+Experienced business entrepreneurs

+Representatives of economic development agencies/DEED

+Food system advocates

 IMPROVED CLIMATE FOR SILICON VALLEY OF FOOD

 The SALT Team’s number one priority will be to serve the innovative food entrepreneur and to relieve the burden on inspectors of handling the most complex cases.

+Its mandate would be to move the licensing or approval process to conclusion in complex cases.

-The coordinator and team would work closely with MDA and MDH inspection supervisors and have authority to move the license process to conclusion and avoid “limbo” situations.
+The coordinator and team would:

+* work closely with MDA and MDH inspection supervisors

+* have authority to issue definitive interpretations of statute and rule

+* Convey decisions and interpretations back to MDA and MDH staff trainers and field-level staff for implementation in the field.

 GOOD FOR AGENCIES